As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

-Usually, people spay their female dogs and neuter male dogs to avoid unwanted pregnancy but what to do if a female dog impregnated without being in your knowledge?
+Usually, people spay their female dogs and neuter male dogs to avoid unwanted pregnancy but what to do if a female dog is impregnated without being in your knowledge?

 Can we terminate pregnancy in our dogs?

 If yes, what is the best time to terminate the pregnancy or do an abortion?

 Does it possess any risk to our dogs?

 What are the best and the safest methods to do an abortion in dogs?

 Well, this post contains all the necessary information about the dog’s abortion.
 But remember, you must consult with the vet regarding this issue.

 So, let’s read everything you need to know about dog abortion below.

 Humans and dogs don’t look similar, even they don’t sound similar but several things are common (and important) in both of them such as pregnancy and abortion.

 There are different reasons where humans make a very serious and complex decision to pursue an abortion.
 Similarly, you may also need to pursue abortion in dogs when you don’t want to risk their life and health because of unwanted pregnancy.
 So, it is important to know the good and bad about dog abortion, as well as, the reasons, methods, and treatments.